pranavsrinivasa/Credit-Card-Fraud-Detection-Model-using-LSTM/README.md

 # Credit Card Fraud Detection using Deep Learning and LSTM

 This project aims to detect credit card fraud using deep learning techniques, specifically Long Short-Term Memory (LSTM) architecture.
-The accompanying Jupyter Notebook (`project.ipynb`) provides a comprehensive overview of the implementation.
+The accompanying Jupyter Notebook provides a comprehensive overview of the implementation.

 ## Project Overview